 ‘Listen to him.’
 What might Jesus be saying to you at this time?

-This gospel relates the experience of a personal encounter with the divine.
-Recall an experience you have had of encountering God or an intuition of God touching your life.
+This gospel describes a personal encounter with the Divine.
+Recall an experience in your life in which you encountered God or had an intuition that God was touching your life.
 Share your reflections.

 Spend extra time this week listening to the ‘beloved Son’.
 What is Jesus saying to you?